Raketeros: Plot

-While on a gasoline station to buy food for their trip.
-Berto, Mando, Julio and Andoy met four lovely ladies named Winter (Wendy Valdez), Spring (Regine Angeles), Summer (Sam Pinto) and Fall (RR Enriquez).
-But their yellow Hummer, would become a target of a carnapping syndicate.
+While at a gasoline station to buy food for their trip, Berto, Mando, Julio, and Andoy met four lovely ladies named Winter (Wendy Valdez), Spring (Regine Angeles), Summer (Sam Pinto), and Fall (RR Enriquez).
+But their yellow Hummer would become a target of a carnapping syndicate.
 At night, they went to a high-end nightclub for some drinks.
-Mulong who was drunk slept inside their Hummer.
-What he didn't know, two men took the Hummer while Berto, Mando, Julio and Andoy are having fun.
-When the Hummer reaches the warehouse, Mulong was taken hostage by the carnapping syndicate.
-The four men woke up realizing that the Hummer and Mulong was already gone.
-Mulong took the advantage to call Berto and told to him and what happened to him.
-But the two men woke up and Mulong put his cellphone down.
+Mulong, who was drunk, slept inside their Hummer.
+What he didn't know, two men took the Hummer while Berto, Mando, Julio, and Andoy were having fun.
+When the Hummer reached the warehouse, Mulong was taken hostage by the carnapping syndicate.
+The four men woke up, realizing that the Hummer and Mulong were already gone.
+Mulong took the opportunity to call Berto and tell him what happened to him.
+But the two men woke up, and Mulong put his cellphone down.
 Berto heard one of the men calling a restaurant, ordering a pizza.
 Upon hearing the address of the warehouse, they hurriedly ran to save Mulong.
-They used a tourist bus to get to the warehouse along with tourist from South Korea.
-The leader of the syndicate Dante (Mark Gil) saw Mulong and was recognized by Winter, Spring, Summer and Fall, all of them are also a part of the syndicate.
+They used a tourist bus to get to the warehouse along with tourists from South Korea.
+The leader of the syndicate, Dante (Mark Gil), saw Mulong and was recognized by Winter, Spring, Summer, and Fall, all of whom are also a part of the syndicate.
 Upon reaching the warehouse, a pizza delivery rider came.
 Berto disguised himself as a delivery rider in order for him and his friends to enter the warehouse.
-But, Winter recognized Berto and a fight ensued.
-Mulong was saved as well as the gown.
-As Berto, Mando, Julio and Andoy is about to leave, they were chased and one of the syndicate men shot a grenade launcher near the Hummer causing to fell the Hummer to the river.
-As Juicy arrived after a stay in a beach resort with her friends as well as Danica and Lyka, Miguel told her that her gown has not yet been brought by Mulong.
+But Winter recognized Berto, and a fight ensued.
+Mulong was saved, as well as the gown.
+As Berto, Mando, Julio, and Andoy were about to leave, they were chased, and one of the syndicate men shot a grenade launcher near the Hummer, causing the Hummer to fall into the river.
+As Juicy arrived after a stay in a beach resort with her friends, as well as Danica and Lyka, Miguel told her that her gown had not yet been brought by Mulong.
 When Don Miguel heard that Mulong might had an accident, and was heard by Lyka and Danica, in a fit of disgrace, he decided not to push through with the party.
-Mando, Julio, Andoy and Berto luckily survived but Juicy's gown already torn.
+Mando, Julio, Andoy, and Berto luckily survived, but Juicy's gown was already torn.
 But Andoy said to bring the gown to Juicy by hook or by crook.
-Berto, Mando Julio, Andoy and Mulong arrived at Don Miguel's mansion.
-The party was a cosplay-themed party.
-A mysterious visitor wearing a Darth Vader costume, is one of Don Miguel's friends.
-Upon removing his headgear, it was Dante, the leader of the carnapping syndicate that took the Hummer and kidnapped Mulong.
-Berto told Dante that they will let go of what happened and told him to change his racket and Dante said that he will think about it.
-When Miguel saw Juicy wearing the gown, he was confused about the gown, due to the fight that happened.
+Berto, Mando, Julio, Andoy, and Mulong arrived at Don Miguel's mansion.
+The party was cosplay-themed.
+A mysterious visitor wearing a Darth Vader costume is one of Don Miguel's friends.
+Upon removing his headgear, it was Dante, the leader of the carnapping syndicate, who took the Hummer and kidnapped Mulong.
+Berto told Dante that they would let go of what happened and told him to change his racket, and Dante said that he would think about it.
+When Miguel saw Juicy wearing the gown, he was confused about the gown due to the fight that happened.
 But he said that it's alright and that Juicy liked it.
-The birthday party ended in a fireworks and became a concert-like party.
+The birthday party ended with fireworks and became a concert-like party.